128technology/docs/docs/intro_upgrading.md

 - Conductor running version 5.2.1, managing Routers running version 4.5.13: Supported.
 - Conductor running version 4.5.13, managing Routers running version 4.2.9: Not supported, but may work.

+### Stopping the 128T Routing Software

+Before upgrading the 128T Routing Software, use the following procedure to stop the the software.

+1. Launch a Linux shell window.
+2. Execute the command:

+   `sudo systemctl stop 128T`

+3. Verify that the software has stopped by executing the command:

+   `sudo systemctl status 128T`

+   Result: The software is listed as inactive (dead).

+4. Stop the salt-minion.

+   `sudo systemctl stop salt-minion`

+5. Close the Linux shell.

 ## Upgrading using the Conductor's PCLI

 For routers managed by an SSR Conductor, upgrades can be initiated via the SSR conductor's PCLI.
 This upgrade process is completed in two stages: *download* followed by *upgrade*.